arianneghislainerull/stuff-about-arianne-ghislaine/README.md

 # Arianne Ghislaine Rull - Media and Videos Featuring Me

-This README file highlights articles and videos where I have been mentioned or featured for my accomplishments and contributions to various fields, including scholarships, STEM initiatives, hackathons, and public health awareness.
+This README file highlights articles and videos where I have been mentioned or featured for my accomplishments and contributions to various fields, including scholarships, STEM initiatives, and hackathons.

 ---